The little review on the game Enlisted

 Cooperation in the midst of battle.

-Even if Enlisted is intended to be a nervous and adrenaline-filled game, it is also intended to be cooperative, with the possibility of carrying out artillery and mortar strikes via pings on the map, the creation of anti-aircraft and anti-tank defenses thanks to the engineer soldier, while guaranteeing perfect assault efficiency, in particular thanks to the presence of flamethrowers, grenade launchers, snipers, machine guns and so on, allowing the player to compose the units as he sees fit by unlocking the necessary points in each of the talent trees, then to deploy on the ground with these same units.
-As you will have understood, Enlisted is a very complete game, and we could make an hour and a half video to show and develop each element of the game that makes it rather unique.
-But to do that would be to hide one of the game's biggest problems, and I'll give it to you in three words.
-PAY.
-TO.
-FAST.
+Although Enlisted is designed to be a fast-paced, adrenaline-filled game, it is also a cooperative one, with the possibility of carrying out artillery and mortar strikes via pings on the map, creating anti-aircraft and anti-tank defenses thanks to the engineer soldier, while guaranteeing perfect assault efficiency, with flamethrowers, grenade launchers, snipers, machine guns and more, allowing players to compose units as they see fit by unlocking the necessary points in each of the talent trees, and then deploy them on the field.

 A free game but Pay To Fast?